 STUDENT SUCCESS INDICATOR GOAL Improve the number of veterans, foster youth, and students with disabilities who complete the onboarding process (application to census) to ensure distribution of the student population is reflective of the communities the college serves.
-ACTIVITIES ACCESS agencies to increase the number of DI students that complete the onboarding process Offer financial aid workshops and provide one-on-one assistance to students from DI student populations to ensure they complete the financial aid application process Promote and market one-stop-shop application to registration events to DI student populations summer bridge programs to DI student populations COURSE COMPLETION Improve course completion rates of foster youth, pacific islanders, and students of more than one race ACTIVITIES Provide tutoring in and outside of the classroom to DI students Provide books, instructional supplies, embedded tutoring, and supplemental instruction to DI students enrolled in learning communities (Umoja, Puente, First Year Experience, Next Phase) Provide strategies to develop students' affective, non-cognitive skills ESL GOAL Improve ESL completion rates of low income, Hispanic students ACTIVITIES Provide direct support (books and instructional supplies) to low-income, DI students enrolled in ESL courses Provide embedded tutoring and SI in ESL courses with the lowest success rates Develop a peer mentoring program to support first year ESL students BASIC SKILLS MATH Improve the number of African American, Hispanic, and foster youth students who successfully complete basic skills math and transfer level math ACTIVITIES Develop summer bridge programs to help first year DI students get a head start on completing basic skills math and participate in an introduction to college Develop a first year experience program to support DI students enrolled in basic skills math Increase the number of DI students enrolled in accelerated basic skills courses and support students with embedded tutoring and/or supplemental instruction.
+ACTIVITIES ACCESS Conduct targeted outreach activities in local high schools and service agencies to increase the number of DI students that complete the onboarding process Offer financial aid workshops and provide one-on-one assistance to students from DI student populations to ensure they complete the financial aid application process Promote and market one-stop-shop application to registration events to DI student populations Identify opportunities to inform high school counselors about outreach efforts and transitional programs focused on DI student populations Promote dual-enrollment opportunities, Summer Advantage, and summer bridge programs to DI student populations COURSE COMPLETION Improve course completion rates of foster youth, pacific islanders, and students of more than one race ACTIVITIES Provide tutoring in and outside of the classroom to DI students Provide books, instructional supplies, embedded tutoring, and supplemental instruction to DI students enrolled in learning communities (Umoja, Puente, First Year Experience, Next Phase) Provide strategies to develop students' affective, non-cognitive skills ESL GOAL Improve ESL completion rates of low income, Hispanic students ACTIVITIES Provide direct support (books and instructional supplies) to low-income, DI students enrolled in ESL courses Provide embedded tutoring and SI in ESL courses with the lowest success rates Develop a peer mentoring program to support first year ESL students BASIC SKILLS MATH Improve the number of African American, Hispanic, and foster youth students who successfully complete basic skills math and transfer level math ACTIVITIES Develop summer bridge programs to help first year DI students get a head start on completing basic skills math and participate in an introduction to college Develop a first year experience program to support DI students enrolled in basic skills math Increase the number of DI students enrolled in accelerated basic skills courses and support students with embedded tutoring and/or supplemental instruction.
 Prioritize enrollment of DI students in math learning communities BASIC SKILLS ENGLISH Improve African American, Hispanic, and foster youth students who successfully complete basic skills English and transfer level English ACTIVITIES Develop summer bridge programs to help first year DI students get a head start on completing basic skills English and participate in an introduction to college Develop a first year experience program to support DI students enrolled in basic skills English Support DI students enrolled in accelerated English courses by providing embedded tutoring and/or supplemental instruction Provide intrusive counseling services in basic skills English courses